Wage and Hour Law Updates

 2020 brings big changes in wage and hour law on both federal and state levels.
 Read on to learn more about what these new laws cover.

-Minimum Salary Threshold for Overtime Pay Exemptions is Increasing:
+Minimum Salary Threshold for Overtime Pay Exemptions is Increasing

 On January 1, 2020, the minimum salary level required for overtime exemption of the Fair Labor Standards Act (“FLSA”) is increased around 30%, to $684 a week / $35, 568 per year for the executive, administrative and professional exemptions.
 The “2019 Final Rule” supersedes a similar “2016 Final Rule” with an even higher increase, which was ultimately blocked in the court system.

 Proposed New Colorado Overtime and Minimum Pay Standards (“COMPS Order #36”)

 COMPS 36 is a proposed rule from the Colorado Department of Labor and Employment, which is anticipated to be adopted as final by January 10, 2020, and will go into effect March 1, 2020.
 This new law will set Colorado-specific wage rights and responsibilities beyond those provided by federal law.

 Beginning July 1, 2020, the Colorado salary basis test, one of the elements of qualifying for overtime exemption, will be $42,500.00 per year (compared to $35,568 for federal law).
 The salary threshold would increase by $3,000 every year until reaching $57,500 in 2026.

 Colorado’s minimum wage orders have historically covered employees working only in certain, limited industries, however, COMPS Order #36 would cover all employees, in all industries, unless specifically excluded.

 COMP Order #36 removes a previous exemption for companions and domestic workers employed by households or family members performing duties in a private residence.
 Those workers would no longer be automatically exempt from Colorado’s minimum wage order requirements but may qualify as exempt “independent contractors” and not “employees” as defined.

 COMP Order #36 would add two new exemptions: (1) Business Owners defined as managers of a business who own at least a 20% equity interest in a company regardless of salary; and (2)” Proprietors” of non-profit employers defined as the highest-ranking and highest-paid employee meeting the minimum salary threshold.

-- Changes to Meal and Rest Period Requirements.
+Changes to Meal and Rest Period Requirements

-- Meal Credits.
-The existing requirement that a meal must actually be consumed before a deduction is allowed would be eliminated so long as the meal is accepted on a voluntary basis.
+- Meal Credits: The existing requirement that a meal must actually be consumed before a deduction is allowed would be eliminated so long as the meal is accepted on a voluntary basis.

 The dollar limit would be raised to $100 for a lodging credit if voluntary and primarily for the benefit of the employee (and not primarily for the employer’s convenience).

 Would disallow deductions from an employee’s pay as a “deposit” or “security” for a required uniform.

 - Employers must include COMPS Order #36 or its related poster in their policy or handbook distributions.